Skip to content

 Inherit from :class:tracksdata.edges.BaseEdgesOperator or :class:tracksdata.nodes.BaseNodesOperator and implement _add_edges_per_time or _add_nodes_per_time:

-class CustomNodes(BaseNodesOperator):
+class CustomNodes(td.nodes.BaseNodesOperator):

-# Your custom logic here
+# Your custom logic here to add nodes to the graph

 pass